grrrian/cordova-plugin-fcm/README.md

 You can use this plugin to request an SMS code to be sent to a given phone number.
 You can then use this code in conjuction with the verification ID returned from the plugin to authenticate on the javascript side.

 In some cases, Android may do instant verification or auto-retrieval.
-In which case, we return a token instead of a verification ID.
+In those cases, we return a token instead of a verification ID.

-#### Receiving push notification data
+#### Verifying a phone number
 Calling FCMPlugin.getVerificationID will return an object containing either `id` or `token`.

 ```javascript